bdesham/pluralize/README.md

 ## Installation

-If you’re using Jekyll, see the Jekyll [documentation on installing plugins](http://jekyllrb.com/docs/plugins/#installing-a-plugin) for installation instructions.
+The easiest way to install this plugin is with RubyGems: `gem install liquid_pluralize`.

-If you’re using Liquid without Jekyll, install the `liquid_pluralize` Gem and then… I’m not sure.
+If you’re using Jekyll, see the Jekyll [documentation on installing plugins](http://jekyllrb.com/docs/plugins/#installing-a-plugin) for more-detailed installation instructions.

 ## Usage